a3qz/hag/README.md

 ###Combat:

-			walk into the enemy you want to attack
+:walk into the enemy you want to attack

 ###Item:

-			e = pickup/swap with item on ground
+:e = pickup/swap with item on ground

 ###Stairs: